The Ultimate Ridge Trail Adventure

 Many people have solo circumnavigated, and while going alone can be rewarding, it can make logistics like running shuttles a bit more difficult.
 Tips from our former circumnavigators include:

 - Using rideshares such as Lyft or Uber or nearby public transportation to shuttle yourself.
-Note: some trailheads don’t have reception, so you may need to walk a bit closer to town to get service.
+Note: some trailheads don’t have reception, so you may need to go closer to town to get service.

 - Using bike shuttles, or locking your bike at the end of a trail segment to be able to ride on the road back to your car.

-- Make sure to let a friend know where you are going that day and what time you expect to be back.
+- Make sure to let someone know where you are going that day and what time you expect to be back.

 We have a dozen multi-day backpacking, bikepacking and ‘basecamp’ trip itineraries on our Trip Planning Tools webpage.
 Three-day basecamps use one central point, like a motel or hostel, for you to knock out several days of hikes in one area.
 Check out these itineraries for Sonoma County, Napa County, Santa Clara County and San Mateo County.

 There are quite a few areas that you can camp off the trail, but some sections are much harder to coordinate than others.
-Check out our Trail Explorer to see locations of campsites.
+Check out our Interactive Map to find campsites along the Ridge Trail or consider staying at a Hipcamp.

 There are several sections that require a trail permit, primarily on sensitive watershed lands: